Lepozepo/S3/README.md

 	* "ap-southeast-2"
 	* "ap-northeast-1"
 	* "sa-east-1"
+* __ops.progressCallback:__ A function to be called everytime there's an update on the upload progress.
+It will be called with the percentage og byte uploaded.
 *	__callback:__ A function that is run after the upload is complete returning an Error as the first parameter (if there is one), and a Result as the second.
 *	__Result:__ The returned value of the callback function if there is no error.
 It returns an object with these keys:
 	*	__loaded:__ Integer (bytes)